GOP buys Cuomo ticket to Canada after US greatness comment

 “No matter what the governor’s radical leftist advisers want him to say, America was, is, and always will be great,” said state Senate leader John Flanagan, R-Long Island.

 The state Republican Party bought Cuomo a $55 one-way ticket to Montreal — valid only for travel on Friday.
+The president’s son Eric Trump tweeted Thursday that “We weren’t great when we beat Nazi Germany?… This is among the dumbest things ever said by a politician.”

 Late Wednesday night, Trump himself tweeted that Cuomo was having a “total meltdown!”

 Cuomo’s spokesman declined to comment when asked whether the governor’s remarks were a part of the prepared speech or an addition.